Aum Shinrikyo: Incidents before 1995

-Meanwhile, Aum had also attempted to manufacture 1,000 assault rifles, but only completed one.
-According to the testimony of Kenichi Hirose at the Tokyo District Court in 2000, Asahara wanted the group to be self-sufficient in manufacturing copies of the Soviet Union's main infantry weapon, the AK-74; one rifle was smuggled into Japan, to be studied so that Aum could reverse engineer and mass-produce the AK-74.
+Aum had also attempted to manufacture 1,000 assault rifles, but only completed one.
+According to the testimony of Kenichi Hirose at the Tokyo District Court in 2000, Asahara wanted the group to be self-sufficient in manufacturing copies of the Soviet Union's main infantry weapon, the AK-74; one rifle was smuggled into Japan to be studied so that Aum could reverse engineer and mass-produce the AK-74.
 Police seized AK-74 components and blueprints from a vehicle used by an Aum member on April 6, 1995.

 Tokyo subway sarin attack and related incidents

-On the morning of 20 March 1995, Aum members released a binary chemical weapon, most closely chemically similar to sarin, in a coordinated attack on five trains in the Tokyo subway system, killing 13 commuters, seriously injuring 54 and affecting 980 more.
+On the morning of 20 March 1995, Aum members released a binary chemical weapon, most closely chemically similar to sarin, in a coordinated attack on five trains in the Tokyo subway system, killing 13 commuters, seriously injuring 54, and affecting 980 more.
 Some estimates claim as many as 6,000 people were injured by the sarin.
 It is difficult to obtain exact numbers since many victims are reluctant to come forward.

 Prosecutors allege that Asahara was tipped off by an insider about planned police raids on cult facilities and ordered an attack in central Tokyo to divert police attention away from the group.
 The attack evidently backfired, and police conducted huge simultaneous raids on cult compounds across the country.

 Over the next week, the full scale of Aum's activities was revealed for the first time.
-At the cult's headquarters in Kamikuishiki on the foot of Mount Fuji, police found explosives, chemical weapons, and a Russian Mil Mi-17 military helicopter.
+At the cult's headquarters in Kamikuishiki, on the foot of Mount Fuji, police found explosives, chemical weapons, and a Russian Mil Mi-17 military helicopter.
 While the finding of biological warfare agents such as anthrax and Ebola cultures was reported, those claims now appear to have been widely exaggerated.
 There were stockpiles of chemicals that could be used for producing enough sarin to kill four million people.

 Police also found laboratories to manufacture drugs such as LSD, methamphetamine, and a crude form of truth serum, a safe containing millions of U.S. dollars in cash and gold, and cells, many still containing prisoners.
 During the raids, Aum issued statements claiming that the chemicals were for fertilizers.
 Over the next six weeks, over 150 cult members were arrested for a variety of offenses.
-The media was stationed outside Aum's Tokyo headquarters on Komazawa Dori in Aoyama for months after the attack and arrests waiting for action and to get images of the cult's other members.
+The media were stationed outside Aum's Tokyo headquarters on Komazawa Dori in Aoyama for months after the attack and arrests, waiting for action and to get images of the cult's other members.
 On 30 March 1995, Takaji Kunimatsu, chief of the National Police Agency, was shot four times near his house in Tokyo and was seriously wounded.
-While many suspected Aum involvement in the shooting, the Sankei Shimbun reported that Hiroshi Nakamura is suspected of the crime, but nobody has been charged.
+While many suspected Aum involvement in the shooting, the Sankei Shimbun reported that Hiroshi Nakamura is suspected of the crime, but nobody has been charged; Nakamura would later confess to the crime.